Giancarlo C. Righini

 nonlinear optics.
 Experimental activities carried out in the

-glass by ion exchange, thin-film deposition and etching, and
+in glass by ion exchange, thin-film deposition and etching,

 He has published over 600 papers (many of them also on holography and optical signal processing), and is co-author of 7 international Patents.
 He has presented many invited papers at international Conferences.
 He has authored (or co-authored) various chapters in books on optoelectronics and guided-wave optics (both in Italian and in English).